-On recommendation of the head of the graduate program and with approval from the dean of the Graduate School, appropriately qualified individuals may be given special approval to teach specific graduate-level courses.
-The form below is used to grant approval for:
+On recommendation of the head of the graduate program and with approval from the dean of the Graduate School, appropriately qualified individuals may be given special approval to teach specific graduate-level courses including:

 - individuals who are not members of the Graduate Faculty to teach 500- and/or 800-level courses; and

 - non-tenure-line Category P Graduate Faculty members to teach 500-level courses.

 Such qualifications are defined by the college/school Graduate Faculty Nomination Evaluation Committee (GFNEC) based on the criteria defined by Graduate Council in its policy GCAC-101 Graduate Faculty Membership.

 INITIAL APPROVAL TO TEACH (1 year)

 For initial teaching of a graduate course, Approval to Teach may be granted for up to one calendar year (3 consecutive semesters) by the graduate program head.
 Programs must follow the college/school-specific qualifications when approving an individual to teach.

 CONTINUING APPROVAL TO TEACH (up to 4 years)

 After the initial year of teaching, graduate programs may request up to four years of Continuing Approval to Teach by submitting the Recommendation for Continuing Approval to Teach 500- or 800-Level Courses Form accompanied by:

 - curriculum vitae;